Embodied energy: Related methodologies

-In the 2000s drought conditions in Australia have generated interest in the application of embodied energy analysis methods to water.
-This has led to use of the concept of embodied water.
+In the 2000s, drought conditions in Australia generated interest in the application of embodied energy analysis methods to water.
+This has led to the use of the concept of embodied water.

 Data

-A range of databases exist for quantifying the embodied energy of goods and services, including materials and products.
-These are based on a range of different data sources, with variations in geographic and temporal relevance and system boundary completeness.
+Many databases exist to quantify the embodied energy of goods and services, including materials and products.
+These are based on various data sources, with geographic and temporal relevance variations and system boundary completeness.
 One such database is the Environmental Performance in Construction (EPiC) Database developed at The University of Melbourne, which includes embodied energy data for over 250 mainly construction materials.
 This database also includes values for embodied water and greenhouse gas emissions.

-The main reason for differences in embodied energy data between databases is due to the source of data and methodology used in their compilation.
+The main reason for the differences in embodied energy data between databases is the source of data and methodology used in their compilation.
 Bottom-up 'process' data is typically sourced from product manufacturers and suppliers.
 While this data is generally more reliable and specific to particular products, the methodology used to collect process data typically results in much of the embodied energy of a product being excluded, mainly due to the time, costs and complexity of data collection.
-Top-down environmentally-extended input-output (EEIO) data, based on national statistics can be used to fill these data gaps.
+Based on national statistics, top-down environmentally-extended input-output (EEIO) data can be used to fill these data gaps.
 While EEIO analysis of products can be useful on its own for initial scoping of embodied energy, it is generally much less reliable than process data and rarely relevant for a specific product or material.
 Hence, hybrid methods for quantifying embodied energy have been developed, using available process data and filling any data gaps with EEIO data.
 Databases that rely on this hybrid approach, such as The University of Melbourne's EPiC Database, provide a more comprehensive assessment of the embodied energy of products and materials.